oiproks/GrandoMovieLibrary/README.md

 # Grando Movie Library

-Personal project for a friend whow anted a customized library for his movies
+Personal project for a friend who wanted a customized library for his movies

 ## Features